mspencerchapman/Prolonged_persistence_of_DNA_lesions/README.md

 This is a single script that takes the data from the previous two stages, as well as a comprehensive list of sample metadata to generate the final set of data objects for all downstream analyses.

 ## 04_Simulation_scripts
-A selection of scripts that run various simulations:
+A selection of scripts that run various simulations using the phylogenies from the data as their starting point.
+Most are calculating the expected distributions of MAVs/ PVVs from alternative mechanisms (i.e. not from a persistent DNA lesion)
 - MAV_simulations_2.R; script to model the NULL model of multi-allelic variants occurring from independent mutation acquisition
 - PVV_simulation_2.R; script to model the NULL model of phylogeny-violating variants occurring from independent mutation acquisition
 - PVV_simulation_reversion_2.R; script to model somatic reversion events as a possible cause of phylogeny-violating variants